-1 OJ L 96, 31.3.2004, p.1.
+OJ L 96, 31.3.2004, p.1.

-2 OJ L 96, 31.3.2004, p.20.
+OJ L 96, 31.3.2004, p.20.

 - (3) The performance scheme provides for indicators and binding targets on key performance areas whereby required safety levels are fully achieved and maintained while allowing for performance target setting in other key performance areas. - (4) The performance scheme should be set up and operated with a long term view on the high level societal goals. - (5) The performance scheme should address air navigation services in a gate-to-gate approach including airports with a view to improving the overall performance of the network. - (6) the interdependencies between the national and functional airspace block levels and the network level, as well as the interdependencies between performance targets, all having regard to the overriding safety objectives, should be duly taken into account in the preparation and monitoring of the performance scheme. - (7) The performance plans register the commitment of Member States, for the duration of the reference period, to achieve the objectives of the single European sky and the balance between the needs of airspace users and supply of services provided by air navigation service providers. - (8) National Supervisory Authorities have a key role to play in the implementation of the performance scheme.
-States should therefore ensure that they are in a position to effectively carry out these additional responsibilities. - (9) The performance plans should describe the measures, such as incentives schemes, aimed at driving the behaviour of stakeholders towards improving performance at national, functional airspace block and European levels. - (10) In circumstances that were unforeseeable at the moment of adopting the performance plans and that are both insurmountable and outside the control of Member States, the establishment of appropriate alert mechanisms should allow the implementation of adequate measures aiming at preserving the safety requirements as well as the continuity of service provision. - (11) Effective stakeholder consultations should take place at national and / or functional airspace block level, as well as at European Union level. - (12) Having due regard to military mission effectiveness, civil-military co-operation and co-ordination are of utmost importance in order to achieve the performance objectives. - (13) The performance scheme should be without prejudice to the provisions of Article 13 of the framework Regulation aiming at safeguarding essential security or defence policy interests. - (14) Key performance indicators should be selected for being specific and measurable and allowing the allocation of responsibility for achieving the performance targets.
-The associated targets should be achievable, realistic and timely and aim at effectively steering the sustainable performance of air navigation services. - (15) The implementation of binding performance targets supported by incentives that can be of financial nature requires appropriate link with Commission Regulation (EC) No

-1794/2006 laying down a common charging scheme for air navigation services ('the charging Regulation').
+States should therefore ensure that they are in a position to effectively carry out these additional responsibilities. - (9) The Performance plans should describe the measures, such as incentives schemes, aimed at driving the behaviour of stakeholders towards improving performance at national, functional airspace block, and European levels. - (10) In circumstances that were unforeseeable at the moment of adopting the performance plans and that are both insurmountable and outside the control of Member States, the establishment of appropriate alert mechanisms should allow the implementation of adequate measures aiming at preserving the safety requirements as well as the continuity of service provision. - (11) Effective stakeholder consultations should take place at national and / or functional airspace block level, as well as at European Union level. - (12) Having due regard to military mission effectiveness, civil-military co-operation and co-ordination are of utmost importance in order to achieve the performance objectives. - (13) Key performance indicators are selected for being specific and measurable and allowing the allocation of responsibility for achieving the performance targets.
+The associated targets should be achievable, realistic and timely and aim at effectively steering the sustainable performance of air navigation services. - (14) The implementation of binding performance targets supported by incentives that can be of financial nature requires appropriate link with Commission Regulation (EC) No 1794/2006 laying down a common charging scheme for air navigation services ('the charging Regulation').